BAUK261 + EC261 Both Apply

 Submission, escalation, and payment

-British Airways payouts following UK CAA ADR decisions are typically processed within 5 business days.
+British Airways payouts following UK CAA ADR decisions are typically processed within a few business days.
 For Executive Club members who previously received Avios, we recover the cash differential.

 Timeline: 4–6 weeks typical · 3 months maximum via UK CAA ADR